useblocks/sphinx-needs/docs/layout_styles.rst

 Own style configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you need to customize the css definitions, there are twi ways of doing it:
+If you need to customize the css definitions, there are two ways of doing it:

 * Provide a css file by using :ref:`needs_css`
 * Set own css on sphinx level